 Constantly wearing shoes with lifted heels:

-While we may think "lifted heels" means high heels, even our sneakers can be secretly lifting us up with additional padding in the souls.
+While we may think "lifted heels" means high heels, even our sneakers can be secretly lifting us up with additional padding in the soles.
 Lifted heels cause our body weight to shift forward.
 This weight shift can easily disrupt the natural curve of our spine.
 If our spine is out of alignment, more pressure will be placed on those muscles and nerves which can quickly add to any pressure and pain you may be feeling in those areas.

 Hint: Posture isn't fixed by moving your shoulders!